-In 2010, the Compensation Committee established long-term incentive performance targets for a two-year performance period -2010-2011- based upon net income (70%) and ROIC (30%).
-The Compensation Committee will determine whether pay-outs have been earned for that performance period at the end of 2011.
-If pay-outs are earned, they will be calculated one-half in cash and one-half in restricted stock units (RSUs), and actual payment will be made to participating executives following an additional one-year holding period, that is, after the end of 2012.
+In 2011, the Compensation Committee established long-term incentive performance targets for the 2011-2012 performance measurement period based upon net income (70%) and ROIC (30%).
+The Committee will determine whether pay-outs have been earned for that performance period at the end of 2012.
+If pay-outs are earned, they will be calculated one-half in cash and one-half in RSUs, and actual payment will be made to participating executives following an additional one-year holding period, that is, in 2014.
+In addition, the Compensation Committee established a "performance gate" so that no pay-outs will be made for the 2011-2012 performance measurement period unless average annual after-tax income for the performance period equals or exceeds actual 2010 after-tax income.